jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The server can therefore use soft-links or hard-links to reduce the data duplication.

 === Retention Policy

+As a little extra, @sgv could be expanded with retention policies like those present in @ldes @bib:ldes.

 // === Pitfalls of Shape Trees